 - All Coil Packaging Materials are currently being recycled and are being reviewed to further reduce the amount of packaging material coming in.

 - Optimising product design to reduce material content.

 - Improving spray guns to reduce the amount of unnecessary powder coating applied.

 - A key customer returns unsold products for remanufacture and resale

-- Polystyrene off cuts are returned to the supplier for recycling
+- Polystyrene off cuts and other production plastics are returned to the supplier for recycling

 Catnic has an objective to reduce the amount of process water being used, and to reduce the impact that its water emissions have on the environment, as it discharges into ecologically sensitive areas.
 Areas of focus include: